aralroca/aralroca.com/posts/ghaction-devto.md

 }
 ```

-To retrieve the markdown metadata and content I use the `gray-matter` library.
+I use the `gray-matter` library to retrieve the markdown metadata and its content.

-And the `deployToDevTo` function used in our script:
+Here's the `deployToDevTo` function used in our script:

 ```js
 const fetch = require('isomorphic-unfetch')